-- (ii) Hedge positions (as opposed to speculative positions), where the underlying interest is held in the client's account at the Dealer Member or that the Dealer Member has a document giving the Dealer Member an irrevocable right to take possession of the underlying interest and deliver it at the location designated by the appropriate clearing corporation.

-All other hedge positions are treated as speculative positions and are thereby not excluded. - (iii) The following short option positions on futures contracts in a Dealer Member or client account, and provided that the pairings are acceptable for margin purposes by the relevant exchange: - (a) short calls or puts which are out-of-the-money by more than two maintenance margin requirements; - (b) a short call and a short put pairing on the same futures contract with the same exercise price and same expiration month; - (c) a futures contract paired with an in-the-money option; - (d) a short call (put) paired with a long in-the-money call (put); - (e) a short call (put) paired with a long (short) futures contract; - (f) an out-of-the-money short call paired with an out-of-the-money long call, where the strike price of the short call exceeds the strike price of the long call; and - (g) an out-of-the-money short put paired with an out-of-the-money long put.
+- Positions held in accounts of acceptable institutions, acceptable counterparties and regulated entities. (i) - (ii) Hedge positions (as opposed to speculative positions), where the underlying interest is held in the client's account at the Dealer Member or that the Dealer Member has a document giving the Dealer Member an irrevocable right to take possession of the underlying interest and deliver it at the location designated by the appropriate clearing corporation.
+All other hedge positions are treated as speculative positions and are thereby not excluded. - (iii) The following short option positions on futures contracts in a Dealer Member or client account, and provided that the pairings are acceptable for margin purposes by the relevant exchange: - (a) short calls or puts which are out-of-the-money by more than two maintenance margin requirements; - (b) a short call and a short put pairing on the same futures contract with the same exercise price and same expiration month; - (c) a futures contract paired with an in-the-money option; - (d) a short call (put) paired with a long in-the-money call (put); - a short call (put) paired with a long (short) futures contract; (e) - an out-of-the-money short call paired with an out-of-the-money long call, where the strike price of the short call (f) exceeds the strike price of the long call; and - an out-of-the-money short put paired with an out-of-the-money long put. (g)